martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Identity bindings in either form might be provided by only one peer.
 An endpoint that does not produce an identity binding MUST generate an empty `external_id_hash` extension in its ClientHello.
+An empty extension has a zero-length binding_hash field.
 This allows its peer to include a hash of its identity binding.
 An endpoint without an identity binding MUST include an empty `external_id_hash` extension in its ServerHello or EncryptedExtensions message, to indicate support for the extension.

 A peer that receives an `external_id_hash` extension that does not match the value of the identity binding from its peer MUST immediately fail the TLS